-In case you haven't heard, we're going to Shanghai Disneyland!
+In case you haven't heard, we just finished a trip to Shanghai Disneyland!
 With our trip comes a series of posts on how we planned it.
 We're starting with how (and why) we booking Korean Air business class.

 One of the toughest aspects of international trip planning is choosing your flights.
 If you're going to an international Disney destination, this might be the hardest part of your trip, as booking hotels and park tickets through Disney is (comparatively) straightforward.